aliaksander-samuseu/docs-3.0.1/source/cluster/central-oxauth-logs.md

 # Central logging

-Message-consumer centralizes all oxauth logs in one place and to provide a quick access to logging data by exposing RESTful API for searching with custom conditions.
+The message-consumer software centralizes all oxauth logs by exposing a RESTful API that enables quick searching of custom conditions.

-## log node:
+## Log Node:

-we recoment to setup a new VM to message-consumer
+It is recommended to setup a new VM for the message-consumer software.

 ## Prerequisites

-we need mysql, java, maven, activemq, unzip and wget
+You will need MySQL, Java, Maven, ActiveMQ, Unzip and wget installed on the VM.

 ```
 # apt-get update
 # apt-get install openjdk-7-jdk-headless wget unzip mysql-server